aoisohei/delete_images_in_the_folder_that_are_repeated/readme.md

 0. Download the project from the git hub \
 1. Opening Anaconda \
 2. Go to the pack in the root of the folder `level emotions` \
-3. Pull out two lines \
+3. Execute two lines \
 4. Code explanations coming soon \

 ***